In this post we are going to analyze the Sipeed M1 Dock Suit board, a very powerful RISC-V based board capable of doing image processing.

-As already mentioned, the Sipeed M1 Dock Suit is a very powerful development board capable of doing image processing.
-Nonetheless, it costs less than 20 $ and already ships with some peripherals.
-You can check the board in figures 1 and 2.
+As already mentioned, the Sipeed M1 Dock Suit is a very powerful development board capable of doing image processing (amongst many other features).
+Nonetheless, it costs less than 20 dollars and already ships with some peripherals onboard.
+You can check the board in figures 1 and 2 below.

 Additionally, the K210 contains a Neural Network Processor (KPU) , suitable for the development of artificial intelligence applications.
 You can read more details about the KPU in the device datasheet.